earthonion/storymod/README.md

 | **NFC Reader** | NXP SLRC61003 | Craftie detection |

 **Audio Framework**: Uses the `cedarx` media player with HAL configured for format `0x4` and rate `0x2000`.
+## Crafties

+the crafties are little plushies with a NFC ICODE SLIX ISO 15693 chip. the data contains the Serial number and the craftie UUID in plain text.
 ## Extracting Craftie Audio

 ### Prerequisites